anggriyulio/telegramNotify/README.md

 - Create a Telegram BOT and get an API Key.
 Please see [https://core.telegram.org/bots#3-how-do-i-create-a-bot](https://core.telegram.org/bots#3-how-do-i-create-a-bot)

 #### Plugin Installing
-- Download the latest version of this plugin [https://github.com/anggriyulio/telegramNotify/archive/master.zip](https://github.com/anggriyulio/telegramNotify/archive/master.zip).
+- Download the latest version of this plugin [https://github.com/anggriyulio/telegramNotify/releases](https://github.com/anggriyulio/telegramNotify/releases).
-- Extract to generic plugin directory and rename to telegramNotify.
+- Extract to generic plugin directory or install via plugin manager.
 - Enable the plugin
 - Set Telegram Bot Token in Plugin Setting section, also don forget to set the message for /start command and save it.